 1.1 What data will you collect, observe, generate or re-use?
+Questions you might want to consider:

-- What type, format and volume of data will you collect, observe, generate or reuse?

-- Which existing data (yours or third-party) will you reuse?
+What type, format and volume of data will you collect, observe, generate or reuse?Which existing data (yours or third-party) will you reuse?